hugofolloni/heyo-discord-bot/english/README.md

 .leave : kicks the bot from the current voice channel.

-.nasa (arg): returns some image get from NASA API. 'daily' = Astronomic Picture of the Day. 'mars' = Mars rover photo. 'pic' (arg2) = searches a 'arg2' photo (uses '-' to separate words). iss = current position from International Space Station
+.nasa (arg): returns some image get from NASA API. 'daily' = Astronomic Picture of the Day. 'mars' = Mars rover photo. 'pic' (arg2) = searches a 'arg2' photo (uses '-' to separate words). iss = current position from International Space Station.

 .obrigado : A thanks for being in your server.